-The award consists of an engraved plaque for the recipient and a framed certificate for the recipient’s organization.
+The award consists of an engraved plaque.
 The award(s) will be presented at the ANS Winter Meeting on even years.
 On the odd years, the award will be recognized at the ANS Winter Meeting but formally presented at the ANS Conference on Nuclear Training and Education (CONTE).

 Nominations must be made by ANS members.
 Self-nomination is prohibited.
 Nominees need not be members of the Society but shall be individuals who are or have been active in nuclear training.